batect/batect/README.md

 * allow the user to keep containers after failure so they can examine logs (or even default to not destroying anything if they fail)
 * always clean up dependency containers when running on CI by default (use CI environment variable to detect, add command-line switch to disable)
 * some way to add descriptions to tasks, which are then shown in `crane tasks`
-* default to a configuration file path of `decompose.yml` / `crane.yml` (ie. don't require the user to specify it every time)
 * run image builds in parallel and only show summary of build progress (unless image build fails, in which case show full output)
 * start dependencies in parallel
 * overridable health check parameters for containers (so that you can have the health check poll very frequently when waiting for something to